jidongxiao/CSCI1200-DataStructures/lectures/14_stacks_queues/README.md

 	MultiplyBy multiplyByTwo(2);

-	// use the functor as a function std::cout << "Result of multiplying 5 by 2: " << multiplyByTwo(5) << std::endl;
+	// use the functor as a function
+	// surprising: the object itself can be used like it's a function. std::cout << "Result of multiplying 5 by 2: " << multiplyByTwo(5) << std::endl;

 	return 0;